Continuous Patrolling and Hiding Games: Patrolling games

 \subsubsection{Definition of a network}

 We follow the construction of a network of \cite{fournier2016}.
-Let $(V,E,l)$ be a weighted undirected graph, $V$ is the finite set of nodes and $E$ the finite set of edges whose elements $e\in E$ are associated to a length $l(e)\in\R_+$.
-An edge $e\in E$ linking the two nodes $s$ and $t$ is also denoted $(s,t)$.
+Let $(V,E,l)$ be a weighted undirected graph, $V$ is the finite set of nodes and $E$ the finite set of edges whose elements $e\in E$ have length $l(e)\in\R_+$.
+An edge $e\in E$ linking the two nodes $u$ and $v$ is also denoted $(u,v)$.

 We identify the elements of $V$ with the vectors of the canonical basis of $\R^{|V|}$.
-The network generated by $(V,E)$ is the set of points where $(s,t,\alpha) = \alpha s + (1-\alpha)t$.
+The network generated by $(V,E)$ is the set of points where $(u,v,\alpha) = \alpha u + (1-\alpha)v$.